How would you like to take a peek into my secret stash of tricks that I’ve personally used to save my clients 10% to 70% on life insurance?

 When you take out a loan to buy a house or refinance your mortgage, you’ll get bombarded with “mortgage life insurance” offers.

 These plans pay your balance off so your family can be free and clear of a mortgage if you pass away.
-Since your mortgage decreases over time, what they’re offering is a form of decreasing term life insurance.
+Since your mortgage decreases over time, they’re typically offering a form of decreasing term life insurance.

-You can typically get much better rates by purchasing a 30 year mortgage from just about any independent agent.
+You can almost always get much better rates by purchasing a 30 year term life insurance policy from just about any independent agent.

 Or you might find this strategy even better:

-Buy a 20 year term life insurance policy through Protective for about double the amount owed on your mortgage.
+Buy a 20 year term life insurance policy through Protective for about 130% of the balance of your mortgage or your current 30 year term policy.

-You’ll get twice the coverage for 20 years, but since it’s a 20 year term instead of 30, your premium will still be lower than the “mortgage insurance” offers and probably even lower than the 30 year level term policies other agents are quoting you for the current amount of the balance.
+You’ll get a lot more coverage for 20 years, but since it’s a 20 year term instead of 30, your premium will still be lower than the “mortgage insurance” offers and probably even lower than the 30 year level term policies other agents are quoting you for the current amount of the balance.

 Protective’s policy is unique in that after the 20 year level term expires, your premiums don’t increase.
 Instead the face value decreases.
 So if you still need mortgage protection for years 21 to 30, you can keep your policy, and the death benefit will still typically take care of any balance left on your mortgage.